 It is expected that you will come prepared to class.
 This means having done the readings for the day prior to coming to class, as well as having spent some time reflecting on them.
-You will not do well on exams and in-class activities if you do not keep up with the reading and other assignments.
+You will not do well on exams if you do not keep up with the reading and other assignments.